 (October 14, 2014) – Approximately 150 students will benefit from internships at Health City Cayman Islands, over the next seven months.
-Students from Cayman Islands Further Education Centre (CIFEC), Clifton Hunter, John Gray high school and other private schools will all get to learn more about opportunities for careers within Cayman’s healthcare industry.
+Students from Cayman Islands Further Education Center (CIFEC), Clifton Hunter, John Gray high school and other private schools will all get to learn more about opportunities for careers within Cayman’s healthcare industry.

 Richard Parchment, Business Development & Government Liaison, Health City Cayman Islands, who is heading the programme, said students from CIFEC will gain tremendous insight into the workings of the hospital.

 “We are offering CIFEC students a year long programme for year twelve students.
 We will have 19 students per week, all enjoying first hand introductions into the various departments within the hospital, giving them a broad experience that they will hopefully enjoy and want to investigate further as far as their career choices are concerned,” he said.
-“Students will begin their intern practice working in such departments as Cardio Thoracic, Laboratory, ICU/Anesthesia, Orthopaedic, Nursing, Administration, Maintenance, Front Office and Marketing.”
+“Students will begin their intern practice working in such departments as Cardio Thoracic, Laboratory, ICU/Anesthesia, Orthopedic, Nursing, Administration, Maintenance, Front Office and Marketing.”

 Mr Parchment continued that public and private school students in years nine and ten are also being offered week-long internships.